yolocs/artifact-registry-cred-helper/README.md

 ## Installation

 This tool is a single binary.
-Download it from [insert release link here].
+Download it from the latest [release](https://github.com/yolocs/artifact-registry-cred-helper/releases/latest).
 For example, you might download `artifact-registry-cred-helper_linux_amd64`.
 Place the binary in a directory included in your `PATH` environment variable.